Process Overload

 Where it’s found: From the Santaurio project, originated in Colombia and spread to Brazil, Costa Rica, and Mexico.

-Rarity: Rare, I have no seen this much of this process since a handful of encounters in 2023
+Rarity: Rare, I have not seen this much of this process since a handful of encounters in 2023

 Common varietal associations: —